cmantuano/askdata-docs/docs/data_card_components.md

 ### Data Card Components:

-Each Data Card is composed by modular components.
-The components belong to 2 different categories:
+Each **Data Card** is composed by modular components.
+Every component belongs to 2 main different categories:

-#### Data Retrieval
+#### Data Components

+Components that retrieve data from datasets, transform data or provide data stored locally in the card to other components.

 * Queries
 * Search